EagerToLearnBrit/EagerToLearnBrit/README.md

 ---
 ## 📝 Blog & Resources
-If you’re interested in the things I’m learning or working on, check out:
+If you’re interested in the things I’m learning or working on (see repo's) check out:
-- 📖 (Link to a blog, Medium article, or any resources you recommend)
+- 📨 Email me
 ---

 ## 💡 Fun Section